|

 firmly in place, a logical pathway can be traced from data through principles

-conclusions for the damnedest of reasons: intuitions, guesses, redirections
+damnedest of reasons: intuitions, guesses, redirections after wild-goose

-after wild-goose chases, all combined with a dollop of rigorous observation
+chases, all combined with a dollop of rigorous observation and logical

-discovery and it can also be used to describe the context of justification –
+it can also be used to describe the context of justification – the simple

-your experience is in cost reduction and local efficiency improvement you
+experience is in cost reduction and local efficiency improvement you will see

-will see particular solutions in your mind – solutions that have worked for
+particular solutions in your mind – solutions that have worked for you or

 notice.
 Equally well if all your